 Summer camp for HS students

 The Biotechnology degree program provides students with strong core science concepts and an application-oriented undergraduate education.
 Strongly interdisciplinary, this innovative program includes faculty and courses from the Technology Division at the Cullen College of Engineering and the College of Natural Sciences and Mathematics.
 Our objective is to prepare students for employment opportunities in the critically important and dynamic biotechnology industry.
 In addition, students gain the knowledge and core set of skills that span across basic sciences, technology, engineering, and mathematics (STEM) education.
-With an emphasis on environmental biotechnology, this is the first program in the State of Texas to integrate bioprocessing, nanobiotechnology, bioinformatics and environmental biotechnology into an undergraduate curriculum.
+The UH biotechnology program is the first in the State of Texas to integrate bioprocessing, nanobiotechnology, bioinformatics and environmental biotechnology into an undergraduate curriculum.

 Recognizing the need to strengthen undergraduate education that fosters cross-disciplinary training and collaborative interactions our program: